syncfusion-content/javascript-docs/js/DateTimePicker/Getting-Started.md

 This section explains briefly about how to create a **DateTimePicker** in your application with **JavaScript**.

-**Essential JavaScript DateTimePicker** provides support to display a calendar within a webpage and allows you to pick a date and time from the calendar.
+**Essential JavaScript DateTimePicker** provides support to display a calendar within a web page and allows you to pick a date and time from the calendar.
 In this example, you can learn how to customize **DateTimePicker** in a real-time application for an appointment and to choose current time for one week.

 The following screenshot illustrates the functionality of a **DateTimePicker** with date range of maximum one week.